 - Demonstrated commitment to YW Boston’s mission to promote racial, gender and social equity

-YW Boston is an equal opportunity employer and seeks qualified applicants without regard to race, color, sex, religion, national origin, age, disability, marital status, or sexual orientation.
+YW Boston is an equal opportunity employer.
 Diverse candidates strongly encouraged to apply.